How to manage your parent’s property once they’ve moved out

 - An Energy Performance Certificate (EPC) will be required for the property.

 - You may need to get an independent assessment of the property to determine whether it needs a touch up to achieve a sale.
 In general this isn’t needed, as buyers like to make their own mark on a property, but if there are obvious issues affecting its appeal then they should be considered.
+You may even consider a short-term loan to cover the cost.

 - It’s advisable to have potential buyers professionally assessed with regard to their ability to complete on the purchase.
 A lower offer from a cash buyer may be better than a higher offer from a buyer in a chain.
 Consider your options carefully.